syncfusion-content/blazor-docs/blazor/calendar/globalization.md

 The **Localization** library allows you to localize default text content.
 The Calendar component has static text that can be changed to other cultures (Arabic, Deutsch, French, etc.).

-In the following examples, demonstrate how to enable **Localization** for Calendar in server side Blazor samples.
+The following examples demonstrate how to enable **Localization** for Calendar in server side Blazor samples.
 Here, we have used Resource file to translate the static text.

 The Resource file is an XML file which contains the strings(key and value pairs) that you want to translate into different language.
 You can also refer Localization [link](https://blazor.syncfusion.com/documentation/common/localization/) to know more about how to configure and use localization in the ASP.Net Core application framework.